ksaiaditya/mern-cafeteria-ci-cd/README.md

 ## 📞 Support

-For support, email your-karnatisaiadity@gmail.com or open an issue in the repository.
+For support, email karnatisaiadity@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ for modern cafeterias and restaurants
+Made for modern cafeterias and restaurants